mevdschee/php-crud-api/README.md

   - Permission system for databases and tables
   - JSONP support for cross-domain requests
   - Combined requests with support for multiple table names
-  - Pagination, sorting and search support
+  - Pagination, sorting, column selection and search support
   - Relation detection and filtering on foreign keys
   - Relation "transforms" for PHP and JavaScript